 Now imagine the dotted line of our Indiana Jones map is jumping back across the Atlantic Ocean to New Hampshire, where lilacs became the official state flower in 1919.

 As any New Englander will tell you, miserable winters build character, just as Syringa couldn’t produce its spring blooms if it didn’t have the shock of winter chill.
 The New Hampshire declaration reads that lilac “is symbolic of that hardy character of the men and women of the Granite State.”

 On to Rochester, New York!
 The world’s longest-running lilac festival has been held here every year since 1898 in Highland Park.
 More than 1,200 bushes representing at least 500 varieties show the beloved lilac at her absolute best.

 Back across the pond to England again, where we find a different Rochester—Jane Eyre’s would-be groom in Charlotte Bronte’s 1847 novel.
 Jane rejects Mr. Rochester’s offer of a silk wedding dress, preferring her own lilac gingham, more befitting of her youth.

 There’s no way Bronte’s Victorian readers would have missed the lilac symbolism.

 We’ll remain in the realm of fiction as we wrap up these lilac legends with a final fact about its genus name, Syringa.
 It comes from a story about Syrinx, a chaste river nymph who escaped the lecherous attention of the god Pan only by transforming herself into water reeds.

-Not the best escape option, however, as Pan used those reeds to make his first set of pan pipes, which are also called Syrinx.
+However, not the best escape option as Pan used those reeds to make his first set of pan pipes, which are also called Syrinx.
 What does any of this have to do with lilac?
 It turns out that some varieties of lilac bushes have a hollow stem that really is used to make pan pipes.